Sanjana-2306/Personal-Portfolio/README.md

 Thanks for checking out my portfolio!
 Feel free to reach out if you'd like to collaborate or need any further information.

-This README explains the purpose of your portfolio website and highlights key sections.
-It's also easy for users to follow installation instructions and access your contact and social media information.